kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/setup_vhpc.md

 Now we need to define our infrastructure.
 In our case we would like to have
 - one Slurm management node
-- three Slurm worker nodes
+- several Slurm worker nodes
 - storage for each virtual machine
 - an operating system on each machine - we use Rocky Linux 8
 - initial setup of the nodes to allow further configuration (service account)